perturbing/vasil-tests/secp-primitives-cip.md

 In these signature schemes, a private key is used to generate a digital signature for a message, and the corresponding public key is used to verify the authenticity of the signature for that specific message.

 ## What does the CIP introduce?
 The recent upgrade to Plutus now includes two new built-in functions for efficiently verifying both Schnorr and ECDSA signatures inside a plutus scripts.
 These functions are necessary for interoperability with other blockchains, as they typically use the SECP256k1 curve for signature validation, rather than the Cardano native Ed25619 curve.
 This allows for the creation of trustless bridges between different blockchain systems.
-Additionally, the Schnorr signature algorithm can easily be extended to allow for a aggregated multi party or treshold signature.
+Additionally, the Schnorr signature algorithm can easily be extended to allow for an aggregated multi party or threshold signature.

 The functions are defined [here](https://github.com/input-output-hk/plutus/blob/e470420424cc8c8fb9eb140702b39c6dfeb6a443/plutus-tx/src/PlutusTx/Builtins.hs#L170-L245) with an additional note on its implementation and usage.

 ## Using ECDSA over SECP256k1 in plutus
-In the following section we will showcase the usage of one of the functions, namely the verification function of an ECDSA signature over SECP256k1.
-In this example we will create a simple minting validator that allows minting if our ECDSA singature check evaluates correctly.
+In the following section, we will showcase the usage of one of the functions, namely the verification function of an ECDSA signature over SECP256k1.
+In this example, we will create a simple minting validator that allows minting if our ECDSA signature check evaluates correctly.

 This simple minting validator then takes the form
 ```haskell